 Etsy, for example, is one of the most popular Pinterest business accounts.
 They have over 90 boards catering to different lifestyle choices such as fashion, interior design, pets, beauty, etc. Etsy has every lifestyle choice for anyone on Pinterest.

 I know you’re excited to learn more about Pinterest marketing and we’ll get more of that later on.
-Right now, let’s start with the basics and learn how to start your business Pinterest account.
+Right now, let’s start with the basics and learn the basics of starting your business Pinterest account.

 Personal and business accounts on Pinterest are very similar except for a few things.
 First, Pinterest requires that ANY account that wants to use Pinterest for commercial purposes to create a business account, not a personal one.